Relaxation dynamics of an unlike spin pair system

-Next, the explicit representation of the density matrix elements of the thermal equilibrium state (\ref{QuantumStateEquilibrium}) and the initial quantum state (\ref{QuantumStateInversion}) allows the computation of the coefficients defined in Eq. (\ref{IzPositive}), (\ref{IzNegative}), (\ref{SzPositive}), and (\ref{SzNegative}).
-After performing some standard algebraic procedures, the mathematical expression of those coefficients {is} denoted by
+Next, the explicit representation of the density matrix elements of the thermal equilibrium state (\ref{QuantumStateEquilibrium}) and the initial quantum state (\ref{QuantumStateInversion}) allow the computation of the coefficients defined in Eq. (\ref{IzPositive}), (\ref{IzNegative}), (\ref{SzPositive}), and (\ref{SzNegative}).
+After performing some standard algebraic procedures, the mathematical expression of those coefficients can be denoted by

 Besides the computation of those four coefficients, they must be substituted on the z-magnetization definition introduced by Eq. (\ref {MzNuclearSpecieI-Aplicar}) and (\ref{MzNuclearSpecieS-Aplicar}) of both species